The-Foreigners/The-Foreigners.github.io/objectives.md

 - The Red Hand
   - Fortify and reinforce Brindol
-    - Glyph of Warding single target buffs (@10L 1 5th level spell).
+    - Glyph of Warding buffs (@10L 1 5th level spell).
+      - Errata'd to allow a target of self and area effect buffs (Spirit Guardians, Beacon of Hope?).
       - Stoneshape an altar with a glyph of raise dead (a common use, but not RAW).
     - Hallow ground (Is there a likely entry point?).
     - Forbiddance a sanctuary (especially a phylactery vault).